LiteBIRD science goals and forecasts: improved full-sky reconstruction of the gravitational lensing potential through the combination of Planck and LiteBIRD data: Results

 Figure~\ref{fig:Lensing_patches_comparison} shows the same sky patch for the different QEs and experiments considered in the case of simple foregrounds.
 From this plot, one can see which estimators contribute the most and at which angular scales to the final \textit{LiteBIRD}, \textit{Planck}, and their combined lensing estimate.
 It is particularly interesting to see how combining the different QEs to form the MV estimator leads to a clearly better result.
 Focusing on \textit{Planck}, we can conclude that the main contributions to the MV estimator come from $TT$, $EE$, and $TE$. $TT$ is the estimator that contributes the most to the final shape of the MV map.
 This is consistent with the weights shown in figure~\ref{fig:Weights_MV_all}.
 Continuing with \textit{LiteBIRD}, two major differences with \textit{Planck} can be observed.
 First, \textit{LiteBIRD}’s MV reconstruction is better than \textit{Planck}’s, as the former is closer to the input lensing deflection.
 Secondly, no huge differences are observed between the $EB$ and MV maps, which agrees with $EB$ being the estimator with the greatest contribution; $TB$ is the second largest contributor to the MV map.

 Finally, let us focus on the reconstructed maps from the combination of \textit{Planck} and \textit{LiteBIRD}.
 As explained in section~\ref{sec: MV lensing} and shown in figure~\ref{fig:Lensing_patches_comparison}, \textit{Planck}'s signal comes mostly from the $TT$ estimator and \textit{LiteBIRD}'s most important contribution is the $EB$ estimator.
 This is what we see for the combination of both experiments in figure~\ref{fig:Lensing_patches_comparison}: the $TT$ map is equivalent to \textit{Planck}’s and the $EB$ map is equivalent to \textit{LiteBIRD}’s.
-It is also interesting to see that different information is obtained from the $TT$ and the $EB$ maps, with both contributing to the MV map.
+It is also interesting to see that different structures present in the input map at different angular scales are observed in the $TT$ and $EB$ maps, with both contributing to the MV map.
 The MV map reconstructed from the combination of both experiments will be the best full-sky lensing-deflection measurement in the near future.